 The trek totals about 10 kilometres and takes around three hours to complete.
 Don’t forget to your hiking boots and to take water, sunscreen – and plenty of care around cliff edges.

 Another piece of the Heritage-listed Gondwana Rainforest and neighbour to Springbrook National Park, Lamington National Park is 20,600 hectares of lush rainforest teeming with rare and vibrant wildlife.

 You’ll find this gem about an hour-and-a-half’s drive from Brisbane, and if you love your Sunday scenic drives, waterfalls and walking trails, then you’ve hit the jackpot here.
 The area has more than 160 kilometres of walking tracks of varying lengths and difficulty, plus about 500 glorious waterfalls.

 Ease your way into this natural wonderland with a stroll along the fully sealed Centenary Track, which winds its way through the lush subtropical rainforest for almost 2 kilometres.
 To up the challenge or, okay yes, to snap a more Insta-worthy shot, take the 4.5 km return track to Morans Falls Lookout and gaze out over the falls.

 If you’re not here for walks, waterfalls or wowing views, then you must be here to indulge in a day spa.
 The Lost World Day Spa at O’Reilly’s Rainforest Retreat has been listed as one of Brisbane’s most extraordinary spa experiences.
 But better you determine the validity of this statement for yourself, right?

-Ready to head off on your next road adventure?
-Talk with the team at Alpha today for great rates on car hire at 11 locations across Australia.
+Ready to head off on your next road adventure? car hire brisbane airport offers great rates on car hire in Australia.